The best filmmaking is the filmmaking you don’t notice.

 Once you see them, you can’t unsee them.
 And once you understand how they work, you can use them.

-Your turn: Pick a scene that creates a strong feeling—dread, joy, melancholy, whatever—and watch it with the sound off.
+Your turn: Pick a scene that creates a strong feeling, dread, joy, melancholy, whatever, and watch it with the sound off.
 What’s creating that feeling visually?
 Is it color?
 Pacing?
 The economy or excess of movement?
-What invisible language is the filmmaker using to bypass your thinking brain and communicate directly with your feeling brain?
+What invisible language does the filmmaker use to reach your feelings and skip your thinking brain?